The authoritative guide to ensuring science and technology make life on Earth better, not worse.

 Mecklin: In a sense, that’s essentially impossible, right?
 People in Iran have the knowledge to pursue nuclear weapons, right?

 Acton: Yes.
 The situation is quite different from the Israeli attack on Osirak in Iraq in 1981.
 The Iraqis did have a nuclear weapons program that was centered around a reactor designed to produce plutonium.
 And I think the Israeli attack on Osirak in ‘81 did slow the Iraqi program very dramatically by many years.
 If the Iranian program today comprised a single reactor that had not been turned on, I think you could make a fair argument that it could be in Israel’s interests to attack it.
 But that’s nothing like what the Iranian program actually looks like.
-And I think the Osirak example, which many experts have at the back of their mind as a successful example of military nonproliferation.
-And also, the attack on the Syrian reactor in 2007.
+And I think the Osirak example, which many experts have at the back of their mind as a successful example of military nonproliferation, is misleading, as is the attack on the Syrian reactor in 2007.

 But the Iranian program today is based around centrifuges, which are very small and can be manufactured quickly and placed almost anywhere.
 So even if an Israeli attack destroys Iran’s current centrifuge plants at Fordow and Natanz—and it’s not obvious to me that Iran has the capability to destroy Fordow, which is buried inside a mountain—but even if Israel can destroy Iran’s existing centrifuge plants, Iran is almost certainly going to reconstruct centrifuge facilities.
 In fact, it may already have clandestine centrifuge facilities.
 We don’t know.
 But even if it doesn’t, it will construct, I feel very certain, more centrifuge facilities, potentially at multiple sites, some of them potentially hidden in plain sight inside normal industrial buildings, and some of them buried even deeper than Fordow, so they’re definitely out of the range of the Israelis.